Download here, or subscribe

 and get access to my entire library!

 But to be well-adjusted in an insane society is to choose insanity yourself.
-No, it won’t be the kind psychologists define, the kind you find in the DSM-5 or similar texts.
+No, it won’t be the kind psychologists define, the kind referenced in the DSM-5 or similar texts.
 It’s much worse than that.
 It’s to become spiritually insane.
 It’s to make every effort to kill your soul—all so you can live in that big house or buy that new car or climb the cog ladder or marry that golddigger or beg, borrow, or steal some yearned-for status.
 I have fought the endless pressure to become one of those cogs, those herd animals, my entire life.
 It has been a pitched battle in which I have not emerged unscathed.
 Not by a long shot.

 No person with a functioning soul can look upon the world as it is today and not be damaged by it, not be outraged by it, not be astonished and infuriated by it.
 No person with a functioning soul can look upon the world and not be compelled to make changes in his or her own life in order to extricate oneself from the herd.
 No person with a functioning soul can continue on as before.
 It’s that simple.